Golf Club San Diego

 B. There are typically two ways in which guests get to play with the Nomads Golf Club:

-1. Members in good standing may invite guests to play at a regular Nomads event, and
+1. Members may invite guests to play at a regular Nomads event, or

 2. Interested golfers learning of the Nomads Golf Club (e.g., via the Club web site) may contact a Club Officer directly, requesting the opportunity to play in a Nomads event.